Aramindcode/alx-system_engineering-devops/README.md

-#!/bin/bash
-This for the new Repo
+This is for the i/o redirections